SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   1. Collect telemetry data from multiple drivers and generate combined setup recommendations
   2. Gear ratio optimizer for the Issue Analyzer
   3. Engineer's Diary with change history, lap times after change, notes and so on
+  4. Load telemetry into Issue Analyzer after a session

 #### Strategy Workbench
   1. Multi session tyre management - manage tyre sets and driven laps for a whole weekend (Practice, Qualifying, Race 1, Race 2, ...)